paclets/PacletServer/content/pages/About.md

 Paclets are the standard Mathematica package distribution format.
 They're the source code for a package compressed with a PacletInfo.m file that provides meta-information about the package.

 Paclets installed via  ```PacletInstall```  can automatically be loaded via  ```Get```  without passing the source name and provide all of the conveniences of a Mathematica application.

+<a id="submitting-paclets" style="width:0;height:0;margin:0;padding:0;">&zwnj;</a>

+## Submitting Paclets

+If you've developed a package and would like it listed here you can submit it via GitHub.

+The instructions are on the  [main repository](https://github.com/paclets/PacletServer#contributing-a-paclet) .